 Anoplocephala (tapeworms) are a common intestinal parasite of horses in North America.
 The importance of tapeworms as a cause of disease in the horse has been controversial, but recent work has shown that horses with tapeworms were 3.45 times more likely to have ileocecal colic, than horses without tapeworms.

-This guide was last updated in January 13, 2005 by a group of equine veterinary specialists at the request of the AAEP.
-It consolidates the best information available at the time.
-It will be updated from time to time as new vaccination information becomes available.
+This guide is frequently updated in consultation with a group of equine veterinary specialists at the request of the AAEP.
+It consolidates the best information currently available.
+However, individual recommendations for individual horses in different parts of the country may vary.